Workplace safety in healthcare settings: Interventions

 When dealing with aggression and violence in the workplace, training and education are the primary strategy for resolution.
 There are a number or personal factors that can help reduce aggression within the healthcare setting, which include improved interpersonal skills, with an awareness of patient aggression and knowledge regarding dealing with emotional patients.
-Although assertiveness is crucial when it comes to the interpersonal skills possessed by healthcare workers, it has been shown by numerous studies that nurses tend not to be very assertive.
+Although assertiveness is crucial when it comes to the interpersonal skills possessed by healthcare workers, it has been shown by multiple studies that nurses tend not to be very assertive.
 Training is therefore usually offered by organizations with regard to assertiveness, and deals mainly with improving self-esteem, self-confidence and interpersonal communication.

 The Health Services Advisory Committee (HSAC) recommends a three-dimensional foundation by which to deal with violence in the workplace.
 It involves "researching the problem and assessing the risk, reducing the risk and checking what has been done".

 In 1997, HSAC provided the following guidelines as to what good training involves: